fbpx

 Checklist

-After taking all the measurements of my eyes, I went into a room similar to the eye doctor’s office, where you sit and look at letters.
+I went into a room similar to the eye doctor’s office, where you sit and look at letters.
 I met with an actual optometrist doctor this time and they checked my vision and overall eye health.
 After all the clinical aspect was done, I was directed to a room, where I sat and met with a counselor.
 The counselor was very sweet and informative.
-She went over the procedure in great detail with me and provided me options as far as costs and payment plans.
+She went over the procedure in great detail with me and provided me options.
+As far as costs and payment plans.
 They also offered a 12 month interest free payment plan which was nice.
-Although they weren’t Beverly Hills expensive, I knew LASIK surgery was still going to cost a pretty penny and I was prepared mentally going into this.
+Although they weren’t Beverly Hills expensive, I knew LASIK surgery was still going to cost a pretty penny.
+And I was prepared mentally going into this.
 Oh!
-I forgot to mention that when I was in the office discussing my options with the counselor, the actual surgeon (ophthalmologist) came in to meet with me as well.
+I forgot to mention that when I was in the office discussing my options with the counselor.
+The actual surgeon (ophthalmologist) came in to meet with me as well.
 Just to say hi and to see if I had any medical concerns that I would want to address.
 That really put me at ease to see the guy who was going to perform surgery on my eye.
 He was very warm, inviting and friendly and immediately, I felt at ease.
 I felt absolutely no pressure in moving forward.

 My third consultation went very similar to my second but it was a smaller practice, which is not a deal breaker by any means.
 Now it would just be a matter of choosing which one.
 When I was researching all the LASIK places, one thing I knew for sure, I was going to avoid all the super cheap places.
 Remember, if it’s too good to be true, it probably is.
 Any place that advertised buy one eye, get one free – HA!
 No thanks!
 I also knew that reputable LASIK offices offer free consultations so you can go in, meet the staff, take a look around the place and most of all, good places will take the effort in to providing you with a full examination in order to determine if you are a good candidate for LASIK or not, because LASIK is not for everyone.
 I would much rather have a doctor who is willing to tell me now versus a doctor who only wants my money.